Shao-Group/scallop2/README.md

  --version | | print version of Scallop2 and exit
  --preview | | show the inferred `library_type` and exit
  --verbose | 1 | chosen from {0, 1, 2}
- --library_type               | empty | chosen from {empty, unstranded, first, second}
+ -f/--transcript_fragments    | | file to which the assembled non-full-length transcripts will be written to --library_type               | empty | chosen from {empty, unstranded, first, second}
+ --assemble_duplicates		  | 10 | the number of consensus runs of the decomposition
  --min_transcript_coverage    | 1.5 | the minimum coverage required to output a multi-exon transcript
  --min_single_exon_coverage   | 20 | the minimum coverage required to output a single-exon transcript
  --min_transcript_length_base      |150 | the minimum base length of a transcript